 Regardless of what type of fishing they are doing, November fishermen enjoy the slower pace of the island and the opportunity to find a great catch.

 While there can be some good fishing on a pretty day during December, January, and February, there is not enough business for us to keep the store open every day during this period.
-Tradewinds stays open through Thanksgiving weekend, but we will close for the season afterwards to finally complete store repairs and revisions due to Hurricane Dorian over the winter months.
-We will try to keep a phone number posted on the door for anyone that may be visiting and need tackle while closed but access may not be possible depending on where we are in reconstruction.
-Please keep that in mind if you are visiting in December 2021, January, and February 2022 and plan accordingly.
-We are looking forward to reopening in March 2022 for a great 2022 fishing season!
+Tradewinds stays open through Thanksgiving weekend, but we will close for the season afterwards.
+Please keep that in mind if you are visiting in December 2022, January, and February 2023 and plan accordingly.
+We are looking forward to reopening in March 2023 for a great 2023 fishing season!

 See recent catches and read the current fishing reports at Tradewinds Tackle on Facebook or on our home page.
 For more information on what to expect fishing Ocracoke year round see our fishing page here.